Moving expert in Koh Samui, Thailand

 Samui Government Hospital is located on the outskirts of Nathon, Samui Government Hospital will probably be the last resort for foreign tourists who will usually choose one of the island’s private hospitals.
 The government hospital is reasonably well equipped, but not to the same degree as other hospitals on the island, and the level of English is generally lower.
 It is certainly cheaper than private hospitals.
 Turn off the road by immigration, at the exit of Nathon, traveling counter-clockwise.

-There is also an abundance of dentists and opticians in the shopping areas, and prices are significantly cheaper than what you will pay to Western countries.
+There is also an abundance of dentists and opticians in the shopping areas, and prices are significantly cheaper than what you will pay in Western countries.

 For a comprehensive list of dentists, visit the Siam Directory – Dentists

-There are not many doctor offices around, while most doctors tend to practice from hospitals, so this is where you will go even for checking.
+There are not many doctor offices around, while most doctors tend to practice in hospitals, so this is where you will go even for checking.

 For a comprehensive list of doctors, visit the Siam Directory – Doctors